HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

   <a href="/static/images/2019/13_Ecommerce/fig19.png" class="fig-mobile">
     <img src="/static/images/2019/13_Ecommerce/fig19.png" aria-labelledby="fig19-caption" width="600">
   </a>
-  <div id="fig19-caption" class="visually-hidden">Distribution of the 10, 25, 50, 75, and 90th percentiles of third party requests per ecommerce page for each platform.
-Shopify and Bigcommerce load the most third party requests across the distributions by about 40 requests at the median.</div>
+  <div id="fig19-caption" class="visually-hidden">Distribution of the 10, 25, 50, 75, and 90th percentiles of third-party requests per ecommerce page for each platform.
+Shopify and Bigcommerce load the most third-party requests across the distributions by about 40 requests at the median.</div>
 <figcaption>Figure 19.
-Distribution of third party requests per mobile page for each ecommerce platform.</figcaption>
+Distribution of third-party requests per mobile page for each ecommerce platform.</figcaption>
 </figure>

 <figure>